willstepp/writings/sanctum-kthadras/sk-synopsis.md

 _Lyg'raob mar Plmuzar Okaxcib deve K'thadras piy gwam_

-That this phrase contains the word 'Kthadras' seems too much to be a coincidence and so Will is convinced this is the phrase of passage he was originally told the book contained.
+That this phrase contains the word Kthadras seems too much to be a coincidence and so Will is convinced this is the phrase of passage he was originally told the book contained.

 #### Chapter Twelve - Abigail